-- What is Product Care?Product Care was a volunteer stewardship program initially for members of the Consumer Specialty Products Association, which formulate products that provide desirable benefits for household, commercial, institutional and industrial customers as well as consumers, their families and pets.
+- What is Product Care?Product Care was a volunteer stewardship program initially for members of the Household & Commercial Products Association, which formulate products that provide desirable benefits for household, commercial, institutional and industrial customers as well as consumers, their families and pets.
 The program was developed in 2001 as a way to recognize and encourage the stewardship efforts of members that promote the production and distribution of safe and effective products.
 In 2013, the program expanded its strategic direction to integrate the Product Care principles throughout the association.

 - What does the Product Care logo mean?